Grace Millane murder accused fights to keep name secret ahead of trial

 Today's name suppression hearing was held behind closed doors, preventing members of the public from attending.

-Several members of the media, however, were present as was the office in charge of the case, Detective Inspector Scott Beard.
+Several members of the media, however, were present as was the officer in charge of the case, Detective Inspector Scott Beard.

 Justice Moore reserved his decision and suppressed the arguments made at the hearing by the defendant's lawyer Ian Brookie, the Crown Solicitor at Auckland Brian Dickey, the Herald, and Stuff.